 For further information, view Council’s Tree Strategy(PDF, 9MB) and Tree Policy(PDF, 134KB).

-Did you know that Council some support to help maintain trees on private land?
+Did you know that Council offers some support to help maintain trees on private land?

 We want to continue to help owners maintain, enhance and preserve the natural and built environment by providing funds relating to building works and maintenance of significant and regulated trees.